-In addition, clients find Mike’s chemical engineering background invaluable.
-He earned a Baccalaureate of Science in Chemical Engineering with course work in polymer sciences, magna cum laude, from the Rose-Hulman Institute of Technology in Indiana, and a Juris Doctor, cum laude, from the University of Toledo.
-While at the University of Toledo, Mike also earned a certificate of concentration in intellectual property law and he served as a technical editor for the University of Toledo Law Review.
+In addition to Mike’s work in the sports industry, he is a chemical engineer and assists clients in patent, trademark, and copyright law, preparing and prosecuting patent applications in various technical arts, including chemical, material, and mechanical.
+Mike develops a thorough understanding of a client's specific technologies and overall business strategy, and assists them in outlining and implementing a proprietary rights strategy with a global perspective.
+Clients find Mike’s chemical engineering background invaluable.
+He earned a Baccalaureate of Science in chemical engineering with course work in polymer sciences, magna cum laude, from the Rose-Hulman Institute of Technology in Indiana, and a Juris Doctor, cum laude, from The University of Toledo.
+While at The University of Toledo, Mike also earned a certificate of concentration in intellectual property law and he served as a technical editor for The University of Toledo Law Review.

 Recognized as a dedicated and communicative counselor, clients look to Mike for preparation of legal opinions in respect to patentability, infringement, patent validity, and freedom to practice.
 Furthermore, his practice consists of formulation and prosecution of trademark applications, trademark oppositions and cancellations, and litigation.
 His experience in-house has given him a comprehensive understanding of the challenges his clients face.
 He previously served as Intellectual Property Counsel for First Solar, Inc. and managed First Solar’s patent and trademark portfolios, developed and instituted corporate IP management policies, and negotiated a wide range of IP agreements.

 Away from the office, Mike can be found traveling to new places with his wife and children.
 He also enjoys attending concerts, weightlifting, and watching and participating in a long list of sports.